rokka-io/rokka-site/source/_guides/03-upload-an-image.md

 See [operations](/documentation/references/operations.html) for the definition of all available operations and their arguments.

+Also a highly recommended reading is the "[Best practices for stack configurations ](/best-practices-for-stack-configurations.html)" chapter.

 ## Rendering an Image

 Now let's render our stack __thumbnail__ with the previously uploaded __image.jpg__.
 Open the following URL in the browser to see the rendered image: